IceHe/lib/mac/initialize.md

 Notification

-- Disable useless Apps notifications on demand
+- Disable the useless Apps notifications on demand

 ### Apps